 - F4124A.
-If there is no "flashing" target or release speed that shall be displayed according to the requirements in sub-section [4.6.12], the main indicator shall be available for indication of maximum permitted speed. - F4124B.
-The current lowest maximum permitted speed $(V{MAX})$ shall be available for display on the MAIN INDICATOR: - a) The current permitted max speed $(V{MAX})$ shall be displayed on the MAIN INDICATOR in Fully equipped area. - b) The current permitted max speed $(V{MAX})$ shall be displayed on the MAIN INDICATOR according to special rules in Partially equipped area [4.4.3]. - c) After passing stop, the MAIN INDICATOR shall display the following in Fully equipped area, but also in Partially equipped area and HT area: - 1.
-Two zeroes after passing a stop signal. - Note.
-This is not possible in HT area.
-The area will change to Partially or Fully equipped. - 2.
-Two zeroes after passing BSK. - 3.
-One zero after passing an HT-ET of 0 km/h.
-46
+If there is no "flashing" target or release speed that shall be displayed according to the requirements in sub-section [4.6.12], the main indicator shall be available for indication of maximum permitted speed. - F4124B.60a The current lowest maximum permitted speed ( $V{MAX}$ ) shall be available for display on the MAIN INDICATOR: - a) The current permitted max speed ( $V{MAX}$ ) shall be displayed on the MAIN INDICATOR in Fully equipped area. - 1.
+Exception: when entering Fully equipped area [4.4.5.1]. - b) The current permitted max speed ( $V{MAX}$ ) shall be displayed on the MAIN INDICATOR according to special rules in Partially equipped area [4.4.3]. - c) After passing stop, the MAIN INDICATOR shall display the following in Fully equipped area, but also in Partially equipped area: - 1.
+Two zeroes after passing a stop signal.